 • Conflict Resolution Skills: Therapy equips couples with effective conflict-resolution strategies and problem-solving techniques.
 By learning how to handle disagreements constructively, partners can strengthen their relationship and build trust.

 • Recognize Relationship Dynamics: Therapy helps couples gain information into the underlying dynamics of their relationship, including attachment styles, communication patterns, and unresolved issues from the past.
-Recognizing these dynamics promotes empathy and mutual understanding.
+Recognizing these processes promotes empathy and mutual sense.

 • Rebuilding Intimacy: Through therapy, couples can address barriers to intimacy and rekindle emotional and physical closeness.
 Therapists guide partners in rebuilding trust, affection, and connection, laying the groundwork for a more fulfilling relationship.